-Why apply for professional recognition?
+Why apply for HEA professional recognition?

 Becoming an Associate, Fellow or Senior Fellow of the Higher Education Academy enables you to achieve professional recognition for your commitment to teaching.
 It’s also a valuable, transferable asset that looks good on your CV and can help your future employability.
 More importantly, it is an opportunity to reflect on your teaching and improve the student experience all at the same time!

 Routes to professional recognition